bitovi/bithub-embed/readme.md

 2. `image-gallery` - If an item has images in it, `image-gallery` component creates the image gallery
 3. `share-bit` - Displays the share buttons

 When an item containing images is rendered, `bit` component will first wait for all the images to load before displaying the card content.
 Until that happens the loading animation is shown.
+In the `examples` folder you can find two custom implementations of the bit components.

 # Bits Vertical Infinite Component